tigerbeetle/tigerbeetle/docs/internals/vsr.md

 Per [PAR's CTRL Protocol](https://www.usenix.org/system/files/conference/fast18/fast18-alagappan.pdf), we do not nack corrupt entries, since they _might_ be the prepare being requested.

-## Protocol: Repair Client Table
+## Protocol: Repair Client Replies

-The replica's client table stores the latest reply to each active client.
+The replica stores the latest reply to each active client.

-During repair, corrupt replies are requested & repaired.
+During repair, corrupt client replies are requested & repaired.

 In response to a `request_reply`: